Capturing Bugs

 ToolDescriptionUsage

-Circle / EllipseDraw circular or elliptical outlinesClick and drag to define the circle size and position
+EllipseDraw a circle or ellipse to highlight a regionClick and drag to define the ellipse size and position

-Undo / RedoStep backward or forward through your annotation historyClick the undo or redo button, or use keyboard shortcuts
+Undo / RedoStep backward or forward through your annotation historyClick the undo or redo button in the toolbar

 Tool Overview

-Draw freely on the canvas to highlight areas, circle bugs, or sketch quick notes.
+Draw freehand to highlight areas, circle bugs, or sketch quick notes.

-Redact sensitive information like credentials, emails, or personal data before sharing.
+Pixelate sensitive information like emails, names, or tokens before sharing.

 How to Annotate a Screenshot